lydiazly/clinic-updates-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)
 [![python](https://img.shields.io/badge/Python-3.11,3.12-3776AB?logo=python&logoColor=white)](https://www.python.org)

-Fetches updates on a target public service platform such as Find a Doctor BC.
+A Python package for tracking updates across all clinics in specified regions from a target website.

 ***This tool is developed for educational and personal use only.***